 About the Award

-The award is named for Robin Morgan, who worked at DU from 1996-1997, and organized staff women to foster their professional development and enhance the mission of the University through women's voices and competence.
-The Robin Morgan Award is intended for a woman who carries on these ideals.
+The award is named for Robin Morgan, who worked at DU in 1996-1997 and organized staff women to foster their professional development and enhance the mission of the University through women’s voices and competence.
+The recipients of this award are woman who carry on these ideals.

 About Robin Morgan